lokalise/lokalise-pull-action/README.md

 - `api_token` — Lokalise API token with read/write permissions.
 - `project_id` — Your Lokalise project ID.
 - `translations_path` — One or more paths to your translation files.
+Do not provide the actual filenames here.
 For example, if your translations are stored in the `locales` folder at the project root, use `locales`.
 Defaults to `locales`.
 - `file_format` — Defines the format of your translation files, such as `json` for JSON files.
 Defaults to `json`.
 This format determines how translation files are processed and also influences the file extension used when searching for them.
 However, some specific formats, such as `json_structured`, may still be downloaded with a generic `.json` extension.
 If you're using such a format, make sure to set the `file_ext` parameter explicitly to match the correct extension for your files.
 - `base_lang` — Your project base language, such as `en` for English.
 Defaults to `en`.
 - `file_ext` (*not strictly mandatory but still recommended*) — Custom file extension to use when searching for translation files (without leading dot, for example `json` or `yml`).
 By default, the extension is inferred from the `file_format` value.
 However, for certain formats (e.g., `json_structured`), the downloaded files may still have a generic extension.
 In such cases, this parameter allows specifying the correct extension manually to ensure proper file matching.